Testably/Testably.Abstractions/README.md

         .WithASubdirectory().Initialized(s => s
             .WithAFile(".txt"));
 ```
-Initializes the mocked file system with a second drive 'D:' with 1MB total available space and creates on the default drive 'C:' a random file and a random sub-directory containing a ".txt" file.
+Initializes the mocked file system with a second drive `D:` with 1MB total available space and creates on the default drive `C:` a random file and a random sub-directory containing a ".txt" file.